 Key issues and initiatives through business activities

-The following describes Takuma’s KPIs and progress towards them as of the end of FY2022.
+The following describes Takuma’s KPIs and progress towards them as of the end of FY2023.

-(*1) Calculated based on available generating capacity (renewable energy) as of one month after delivery for plants delivered in FY2021 and FY2022 (four waste treatment plants, one sewage sludge plant, and 10 biomass plants).
+(*1) Calculated based on available generating capacity (renewable energy) as of one month after delivery for plants delivered in FY2021 and FY2023 (four waste treatment plants, two sewage sludge plant, and fifteen biomass plants).

 (*2) FY2023 effective CO2 emissions from Scope 1 and Scope 2 at the Takuma Head Office and Harima Factory

-(*3) FY2030 effective CO2 emissions from Scope 1 and Scope 2 at all Takuma domestic worksites: Head Office, branch companies, branches, factories, and construction sites
+(*3) FY2026 effective CO2 emissions from Scope 1 and Scope 2 at the Takuma Head Office and Harima Factory and branches, FY2030 effective CO2 emissions from Scope 1 and Scope 2 at all Takuma domestic worksites: Head Office, branch companies, branches, factories, and construction sites

 (*4) The Scope 1 target includes offsets using environmental value such as J-credits.